Before we dive into step four, let’s review the Four-Step Process once again.

 There are many more stats and data points in Google Analytics; however, these are the most important.
 Benchmarks and targets should be set in each area and reviewed in your monthly digital marketing meetings.

 Schedule Digital Marketing Meetings

-Regularly scheduled digital marketing meetings provide the fuel and accountability to drive web marketing ROI.
+Regularly scheduled digital marketing meetings provide the fuel and accountability to drive strategic digital marketing ROI.
 At a minimum, schedule a monthly meeting to review website data and action plans.
-These meetings force the team to review data and develop action items that drive attention to the web marketing efforts and measuring ROI.
+These meetings force the team to review data and develop action items that drive attention to the strategic digital marketing efforts and measuring ROI.
 The team should focus on reaching website goals as seen in Google Analytics data.
 It is the day-in and day-out work on improving these stats that drives sales growth.

-Here is a typical agenda for an effective web marketing meeting:
+Here is a typical agenda for an effective strategic digital marketing meeting:

 - Web stats review and analysis

 - Design and development updates

 The simple act of setting a meeting and reviewing this data will help drive digital marketing ROI and also train you and the team to be more effective marketers.